Ed Bradley joined the CBS family in August, 1967. In the subsequent 40 years, he touched the lives of hundreds of colleagues.

 It's very, sort of, difficult to quantify Ed Bradley.
 He just was.
 He was Ed Bradley and that was enough."

+"It was his humanity, his compassion – starting way back with those Cambodian boat people where he stopped being a reporter.
+He could get things out of people because he, I don't know, he just had a way of being honest about himself.
+He was so comfortable in his own skin."
 "I don't think that in the twenty years I knew him I ever saw him lose his composure.
 I saw him lose his temper a couple of times, but I never saw him lose his composure.
 People try and tell reporters that you should 'walk with the people.'
 Well, Ed truly walked with the people."

 – Steve Kroft, correspondent, 60 Minutes "When you think of the overall body of work he did, it's hard to imagine anybody could ever duplicate that.

 You don't replace a man like Ed Bradley at any news organization.
 He is a legend, and we're going to miss his work.
 But, I think just as important, we're going to miss Ed Bradley the man."
 "A kind, gentle, strong man.
 A first-rate reporter and a first-rate human being.
 And I can not believe what I have heard about his passing.
 Strong – always in and out of gymnasiums trying to keep in shape.
 It's just a shock.

 When he laughed, he laughed whole-heartedly from down deep.
 He was just an absolutely delightful man."
 "Ed Bradley was simply the coolest person I have ever known.
 He was a great observer of the American scene with a shrewd eye and a terrific sense of humor.
 And let me tell you, no one ever put one over on Ed Bradley.

 Ed was a great person to be a around who never forgot where he came from.
 He was a great helper to African-American journalists.
 He was also the softest touch in town.
 He wasn't into the celebrity charity thing, but he helped a whole lot of people over the years who really needed it."

 – Bob Schieffer, Chief Washington Correspondent and host of Face The Nation "It's a sad day at CBS News and really for all of journalism.
 This is a family here today that is devastated by the loss of Ed."

 – Rome Hartman, Executive Producer, CBS Evening New With Katie Couric, and former producer, 60 Minutes.
 "Ed Bradley encompassed everything you admire in a great journalist – he loved the chase – he loved the reveal of a great story – he had the ability to connect with people on a very human level.
 One of the great parts about Ed was that he valued where he had come from and his journey to where he was.
 He understood that he was a role model for many people.
 If someone came running around a corner saying 'Ed, Ed,' he would stop, turn around, walk to that person and shake their hand.